enesdemirag/programming-exercises/exercises/perlin-noise.md

 - [Simplex Noise Demystified](http://staffwww.itn.liu.se/~stegu/simplexnoise/simplexnoise.pdf)

 ### Practical - Perlin Noise

+Write a program and show Simplex Noise in 1D

 [Here](https://gist.github.com/eevee/26f547457522755cb1fb8739d0ea89a1) is a Python implementation of Perlin Noise.
 You can examine that but for simplicity I will use [OpenSimplex](https://pypi.org/project/opensimplex/) package.
 Using this package, we can generate 2D, 3D and 4D simplex noise in Python.